.

 BATHROOMS

-Bathrooms (shower, sink and toilet) are located within each house.
-Showers, sinks, and toilets are fed by captured freshwater during the rainy season and for most of the year; we only resort to pumped well water during the driest times.
+Bathrooms (shower, sink, and toilet) may be located within each house or as detached facilities, depending on which property we rent.
+Showers, sinks, and toilets are fed by captured freshwater during the rainy season and for most of the year, and as we live off rainwater, there are no hot showers.

 ELECTRICITY

-In Belize the standard voltage is 110/220 V. The standard frequency is 60 Hz.
-The power sockets that are used are of type B / G. Please note that electricity in Belize can be interrupted by weather conditions.
+In Belize, the standard voltage is 110/220 V. The standard frequency is 60 Hz.
+The power sockets used are of type B / G. Please note that electricity in Belize can be interrupted by weather conditions.
 All rooms have 24-hour electricity, electrical sockets, and an electric fan.
 110/ 220 (Type B sockets).

 PERSONAL COMMUNICATIONS

-Wireless Internet with slow connectivity is available but should be used sparingly.
+Wireless Internet is available at the dorms.
 Outages are common.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.